zsparal/api-documentation/source/guides/mollie-components/overview.rst

 Mollie Components
 =================

+.. warning:: *Mollie Components* is currently in a closed beta.
+If you are interested in participating, reach out to
+             your account manager.

 *Mollie Components* is a set of Javascript APIs that allow you to add the fields needed for credit card holder data to your own checkout, in a way that is fully :abbr:`PCI-DSS SAQ-A (Payment Card Industry Data Security Standard Self-Assessment Questionnaire A)` compliant.